Opt in Page Guide: How to Create an Opt-in Page that Converts in WordPress

 What is an Opt-in Page?

-How to Choose the Right Opt-in Offer?
+How to Choose the Right Opt-in Offer : 3 Things to Keep in Mind

-Let's look at the important things you must keep in mind when thinking of an offer for your opt in page:
+Let's look at the important things you must keep in mind when thinking of an offer for your opt-in page:

-• Keep it simple
+#1: Keep it simple

 Most marketers over-complicate things and try to overdeliver.
 The key is not to go overboard with it.